 Fiona McLachlan is an architect and Professor of Architectural Practice at the Edinburgh School of Architecture and Landscape Architecture (ESALA).
-A former Head of ESALA, she teaches architectural design, currently in both the first and fourth years of the school, but has taught at all levels.
-She contributes to the teaching of Professional Studies and Management, and provides CPD courses to candidates for the final ARB/RIBA 'Part 3’ examination in Architecture.
+A former Head of ESALA, she teaches architectural design, colour design for architecture, and contributes to the teaching of professional studies.

 Colour in contemporary architecture

-Her research on colour has led to two books; McLachlan, F (2012) Architectural Colour in the Professional Palette, Oxon and New York: Routledge, also translated into Chinese; and a co-authored book Colour Strategies in Architecture, Schwabe AG Verlag, Basel, (2015).
+Her research on colour has led to three books; McLachlan, F (2012) Architectural Colour in the Professional Palette, Oxon and New York: Routledge, also translated into Chinese; and a co-authored book Colour Strategies in Architecture, Schwabe AG Verlag, Basel, (2015).
 This book is the result of a four-year collaboration with the Haus der Farbe in Switzerland.
-A major touring exhibition of the original artwork for the Colour Strategies in Architecture was shown in the Gewerbemuseum, Winterthur and has been shown in three UK venues; the Matthew Architecture Gallery in Edinburgh, The Glasgow Lighthouse and the Architectural Association, London during 2015-16.
-It is planned to be shown in Germany during 2017.
+A major touring exhibition of the original artwork for the Colour Strategies in Architecture was shown in three UK venues; the Matthew Architecture Gallery in Edinburgh, The Glasgow Lighthouse and the Architectural Association, London and in a total of ten venues in Germany, Norway and Switzerland.

-This research theme led to a multi-disciplinary study ‘Colour Collective’ at Edinburgh College of Art investigating and documenting colour teaching and research across the University of Edinburgh and other UK institutions.
+This research theme feeds into a multi-disciplinary study ‘Colour Collection’ at Edinburgh College of Art investigating and documenting colour teaching and research across the University of Edinburgh and other UK institutions.
 The work spans Architecture, History of Art and the School of Art and is feeding into teaching at undergraduate and postgraduate level.

-Work with Professor Remo Pedreschi (Professor of Architectural Technology at Edinburgh College of Art) has focussed on the development of techniques in casting concrete against fabric, with panels cast in the workshop used in a social housing project at Whitburn, West Lothian, by her architectural practice (2007).
-This has also generated a series of workshops for primary and secondary school children and a number of publications.
+Work with Professor Remo Pedreschi (Professor of Architectural Technology at Edinburgh College of Art) focussed on the development of techniques in casting concrete against fabric, with panels cast in the workshop used in a social housing project at Whitburn, West Lothian, by her architectural practice (2007).
+This has also generated a series of workshops for primary and secondary school children and several publications.

 Primary school design